ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 Arctos users with taxonomic authority may create, edit and delete taxonomic names and classifications.
 Complete instructions are given in the How-to Section of the Handbook.

+### Infraspecific Terms

+The following insfraspecific rand designations are allowed in taxon names:

+* agamosp.
+* agamovar.
+* convar.
+* f.
+* lus.
+* modif.
+* monstr.
+* mut.
+* nm.
+* nothof.
+* nothosubsp.
+* nothovar.
+* prol.
+* subf.
+* subhybr.
+* subsp.
+* subsubvar.
+* subf.
+* subvar.
+* var.

+These have been applied and used inconsistently; usage is not recommended, but does remain available.
+See <https://github.com/ArctosDB/arctos/issues/7962> for more detailed discussion.

 ## Name Type

 Taxon Names are typed using [taxon_name_type](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxon_name_type).
-Name type is functional; different types of names have different rules and may be used for different purposes.
+Name type is functional for creation; different types of names have different rules and may be used for different purposes.
 Note that many homonyms exist, so this classification is somewhat arbitrary.
 For example, "Oar" may refer to a device used to propel a watercraft or a genus of Lepidopteran.

 ## Validation Service